ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/anacondaDeveloper.rst

     mopac password_string_here

-You may now use RMG-Py, CanTherm, as well as any of the :ref:`Standalone Modules <modules>` included in the RMG-Py package.
+You may now use RMG-Py, Arkane, as well as any of the :ref:`Standalone Modules <modules>` included in the RMG-Py package.